Yandex Cloud

 • How do you calculate usage cost for a database host?

-• How can I change the computing resources and storage size for a database cluster?
+• How can I change the compute and storage capacity for a database cluster?

-• Can I configure auto increase of cluster storage size?
+• Can I configure automatic storage expansion for a cluster?

 • What is a read-only replica in PostgreSQL?

-• What limitations are imposed on PostgreSQL database clusters?
+• What restrictions are placed on PostgreSQL database clusters?

 • What PostgreSQL extensions are supported in Managed Service for PostgreSQL?

-• Which data center stores PostgreSQL cluster backups?
+• Which data center stores the PostgreSQL cluster backups?

 • Does the service comply with the Russian Federal Law 152-FZ on personal data?